MattRaider/MattRaider/README.md

 I thought that it would be better suited for me Javascript, but i hate it and I am loving c++ soo... fuck Javascript (for now...).

-I also like to do some pixelart 🎨 in my free time, but I think both of them will never become my work, because I will probably work in the mylitary 🪖, I am already working on it too.
+I also like to do some pixelart 🎨 in my free time, but I think both of them will never become my work, because I will probably work in the military 🪖, I am already working on it too.

 you don't need to know my background so stop looking at this README... sho sho.